 8. The somewhat bizarre beach of Venice

 Venice Beach has been known for some time as the eccentric epicenter of California, and it is constantly developing its distinctive spirit.
 It began to take its own shape in the image of Venice – including the canals – in the 20th century.
-Admittedly, the experiment did not completely burn into the Italian image, but it has become an indispensable place in California.
+Admittedly, the experiment did not completely match the Italian image, but it has become an indispensable place in California.

-Today, it embodies a combination of a bit luxurious, yet alternative, and above all, quirky place.
+Today, it embodies a combination of a bit luxurious, yet alternative, and, above all, quirky place.
 Expect a collection of funky boutiques and restaurants rather than towering church steeples and pizzerias with an intimate feel.
 Visit Venice Beach, or Venice, daily for free.
 You’ll find it about twenty-eight miles southwest of central LA.
 The address is 1800 Ocean Front Walk.